 Antibiotics and Probiotics (AKA Batman and Robin!)

 I’m sure that your doctor or pharmacist has at some stage recommended a course of probiotics if you’ve been taking antibiotics for an illness.
-This is an attempt to promote the buildup of good bacteria in your gut that can be annihilated by these medications.
+This promotes the buildup of good bacteria in your gut that these medications often annihilate.
 Obviously, if you’re unwell and your physician prescribes antibiotics, then it is vital that you follow their instructions.
 But supplementing with a probiotic makes sure you have a Batman and Robin type tag team so that you get well and your gut is protected too.

 IBS Symptom Management